JankaGramofonomanka/LatteCompiler/README.md

 - objects
 - virtual methods

+## Design decisions

+- Syntax / Semanics

+  - `null` and `self` are keywords, and cannot be used as identifiers, no mater the context.

+  - A non-void function must have a return statement as the last statement in all its reachable branches that do not have a successor.

+    A reachable branch is a branch that is not discarded after evaluating constant expressions, that is expressions that do not contain variables and function calls.

+    In particular `4 + 23` is a constant expression, but in `int x = 4;x + 3;`,
+    `x + 3` is not a constant expression.

+    If a constant expression is a condition in an if statement, it will be evaluated and an appropriate branch of the statement will be selected to be put in place of the entire if statement.

+    Similarly, if a constant expression is a condition in a while loop, the body of the loop will be discarded if it evaluates to `false`, or if it evaluates to `true`, the loop will be replaced with a `forever` loop, which is a special construct that exists only in the abstract representation of the code, not in the Latte syntax.
+In such case the code after the loop will be discarded.

+    In particular, the following code is incorrect:
+    ```
+    int f() {}

+      while (true) {
+        # no return statement here
+      }

+      # this gets ignored
+      return 5;
+    }
+    ```
+    However this is correct:
+    ```
+    int f() {

+      if (true) {
+        return 5;

+      } else {
+        # no return statement here
+        # this gets ignored
+      }
+    }
+    ```
+  - When defining a class that inherits from another class, the definition of the parent class must be above the child class.
+    This is to avoid searchong for circular inheritance (ie. A inherits from B, B inherits from A).

+    In particular this code is correct:
+    ```
+    class A {}
+    class B extends A {}
+    ```

+    while this is not:
+    ```
+    class A extends B {}
+    class B {}
+    ```

 ## Project directory structure:

 A file in parenthesis means that it will exist after the project is built.